 - New York University

-Religious Studies provides a foundation for citizen-leaders in a variety of careers, including teaching, religious vocations, journalism, publishing, film, law, government, business, non-profit organizations, social work, nursing, and medicine.
+Religious Studies provides a foundation for students to become citizen-leaders in a variety of careers, including ministry or a church-related vocation, teaching, journalism, publishing, film, law, government, business, non-profit organizations, social work, nursing, and medicine.